 Sophos Linux Sensor container runtimes visibility

-Sophos Linux Sensor (SLS) has different levels of visibility on the host.
-This includes when you deploy SLS on a host running container technologies.
+Sophos Linux Sensor (SLS) has different levels of visibility into events running and containers deployed on the host.
+This includes when you deploy SLS in an environment running container technologies and virtualization technologies that use containers.
 SLS gathers most events at the kernel level and provides visibility into container technologies isolated by the kernel, such as using cgroups and namespaces.

 The events SLS can see depend on the container runtimes being used.